treangenlab/Seqwin/README.md

 `--windowsize` (default 200): smaller windows generate more minimizers and increase resolution at the cost of runtime & memory.

 ### Performance tuning
 Use `--threads / -p` to leverage multiple CPU cores.
-You can also disable BLAST entirely (`--no-blast`) or limit it to non‑targets (`--fast-blast`) for quicker marker evaluation.
+You may also disable BLAST entirely (`--no-blast`) for quicker marker evaluation.

 ## Outputs
 Seqwin creates the following files/directories inside the directory specified by `--title` (default `seqwin-out/`):